Latency Adjustable Transformer Encoder for Language Understanding: Proposed Method

-The applicability of the proposed method can be extended to non-encoder Transformers, such as the GPT-family Large Language Models (LLMs).
-GPT-2 \cite{radford2019language} represents a decoder-based transformed language model widely utilized in text generation tasks.
-This section outlines the considerations when implementing the proposed method on the GPT-2 model.
+The suggested solution can also be applied to decoder architectures, including GPT, Gemma, Mistral, and Llama Large Language Models (LLMs).
+This section outlines the key considerations for implementing the method on the GPT-2 model, as a representative example of autoregressive models.

 The foundational GPT-2 model comprises 12 decoder layers, with each decoder featuring a causal attention layer equipped with 12 heads.
-The total number of parameters in the GPT-2 model is approximately 117 million.
-A key distinction between the architectures of GPT-2 and the BERT\textsubscript{base} model lies in the design of their attention layers.
-As explained in Section \ref{background}, the attention layers of BERT\textsubscript{base} encoders are bidirectional, involving all input word-vectors in generating each output word-vector.
+The total number of parameters in the GPT-2 model is approximately \textcolor{rev-color3}{124 million}.
+A key distinction between the architectures of GPT-2 and the BERT-base model lies in the design of their attention layers.
+As explained in Section \ref{background}, the attention layers of BERT-base encoders are bidirectional, involving all input word-vectors in generating each output word-vector.
 Conversely, the GPT-2 model, tailored for text generation tasks, employs causal attention layers, where only the preceding word-vectors contribute to the attention layer output at each time stamp.

 In a causal attention layer, the attention probability matrix, represented as $M_{Att}^l$, adopts the form of a triangular matrix.
-To extend the proposed architecture outlined in Section \ref{Architecture_Section} to the GPT-2 model, an additional normalization step needs to be integrated after the fifth step in Algorithm~\ref{alg1}.
+To extend the proposed architecture outlined in Section \ref{Architecture_Section} to causal attention layers, an additional normalization step needs to be integrated after the fifth step in Algorithm~\ref{alg1}.
 This supplementary step normalizes the Score Vector $M_{S}^l$ based on the count of non-zero elements in the probability matrix $M_{Att}^l$.
-Equation \eqref{eq6} articulates this normalization process, wherein the $i$-th element of the Score Vector is adjusted relative to the number of non-zero elements in the $i$-th column of the probability matrix.
+Equation \eqref{eq6} articulates this normalization process in layer $l$, wherein the $i$-th element of the Score Vector is adjusted relative to the number of non-zero elements in the $i$-th column of the probability matrix.
 Through this normalization step, the resulting score values become comparable.